Tropical gar: Distribution

-Life History
+Life history

-Spawning and Juvenile Life Stages
+Spawning and juvenile life stages

 A. tropicus typically reach sexual maturation in 2–3 years.
 The spawn timing of the tropical gar is region dependent.
 Gar tend to spawn in the midst of the wet season, reportedly spawning in September and October in Mexico and as soon as April in Costa Rica.
 Tropical gars will make their way out of rivers and into shallow lakes, where they will lay eggs that attach to vegetation and drift wood.
 Gar eggs are toxic to humans, as well as to many crustaceans and other aquatic species, a defense mechanism against predation.
 While they can do so during the day, tropical gars are one of the only gar species to spawn at night.
 Spawning occurs in groups, with one female being surrounded by multiple males.
 It is unknown how long tropical gar eggs take to incubate, but another Atractosteus species, the alligator gar, has been reported to take 48 hours before larvae start to hatch.